 Ninja Foodi and Equipment Notes

-I used the 6.5 quart Ninja Foodi (301 model) for this ground beef and rice recipe.
-If you’re using a different model/size, cook times may vary slightly.
+I used the 6.5 quart pressure cooker for this ground beef and rice recipe.
+If you’re using a different size, cook times may vary slightly.

 If you don’t have a Foodi, an Instant Pot should work the same for pressure cooking.
 You’ll need to either transfer the ground beef and rice to another dish for broiling or use one of the Instant Pot air fryer attachments to broil in the pot.
 Don’t quote me on this, but I’m assuming the stainless steel pot from the Instant Pot is oven safe.